CyberMatters/Hermes/README.md

 ### Output

-If there is a hit, then a CSV file is created and will contains useful information such as absolute path, hash, description
+If there is a hit, then a CSV file is created and will contain useful information such as absolute path, hash, description
 ![output](images/output.png)